 Dissertation committee members may wish to review each chapter of the dissertation as it is completed, or all chapters at once.
 The dissertation advisor works with the student throughout the process.
 The student and the dissertation advisor, in consultation with other dissertation committee members as appropriate, will determine when the work is ready for the oral defense.

 All students should check the dates listed in each semester's schedule of courses book to make sure that they meet university deadlines for graduating in a particular semester.
 A final draft of the dissertation must be submitted to the guidance committee at least two weeks before the oral defense.
 At least two weeks before the time the oral defense is scheduled, the student shall provide the l&M Ph.D.
-Program with an abstract of the dissertation.
+Academic Program Coordinator with an abstract of the dissertation.
 An announcement of the time and place will be circulated along with the abstract to Information and Media faculty and students.

-The first part of the dissertation defense is open to faculty, students, and the general public, without vote.
+The first part of the dissertation defense is open to faculty, students, and the general public, without a vote.
 Only dissertation committee members may participate in the examination portion of the defense and the final vote.
 The format of the dissertation and the details of publication and dissemination are described on the Graduate School website.
 The final listing on the title pages of dissertations must be Information and Media.

 The standards for the dissertation are determined and invoked by the members of the dissertation committee.
 Normally the expectations will have been delineated in the dissertation proposal.
 The general university standard is that the dissertation must be based on original research and must constitute a significant contribution to scholarly knowledge in the field of Information and Media.
 The guidance committee's judgment on the acceptability of the dissertation shall be final.